asubaruwrxsti/python-tabular/README.md

-Old project
+# Old project

-Python script to read data from a formatted excel, tabulate them and host them through local network
+Python script to read data from a formatted excel, tabulate them and host them through local network.
+Depends on openpyxl